-This tutorial goes over how to execute and cancel transactions, and also includes some information on pitfalls commonly associated with transactions.
+This tutorial discusses how to execute and cancel transactions, and also provides information on pitfalls commonly associated with transactions.

 This guide is written as a cheat sheet with self-contained examples.
 We encourage you to jump to any section that is relevant to the task you’re trying to complete.